rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/admin/hold/hold_The_Cloud_of_Becoming.md

 You will one day walk without it.
 You may return to it only in nostalgia, or in empathy for others still crossing.

-Civium does not punish belief.
+CoCivium does not punish belief.
 It **invites recursive participation**.

 Welcome.